+Brian Wong is the 26-year-old co-founder and CEO of Kiip.
 Kiip (pronounced “keep”) redefines how brands connect with consumers through a rewards platform that targets “achievement moments” in mobile games and apps.
-This innovative approach to mobile marketing creates meaningful engagements between users, developers and advertisers.
-Backed by Hummer Winblad, Relay Ventures, True Ventures, Digital Garage and others, the company has raised over $24 million in funding to date.
+This innovative approach to mobile marketing creates meaningful engagements between consumers and brands.
+Backed by Verizon Ventures, AmEx Ventures, US Cellular, North Atlantic Capital, Hummer Winblad, Relay Ventures, True Ventures, and others, the company has raised over $32 million in funding to date.

-Kiip has been recognized by Forbes as one of the “4 Hot Online Ad Companies to Put on Your Watch List,” named on the Dow Jones “FasTech50” and listed on Fast Company’s “50 Most Innovative Companies.”
-Once the youngest person to ever receive venture capital funding, Brian received his Bachelor of Commerce from the University of British Columbia at age 18, after skipping four K12 grades.
+Kiip has been recognized by Forbes as one of the “4 Hot Online Ad Companies to Put on Your Watch List,” named on the Dow Jones “FasTech50” and is listed on Fast Company’s “50 Most Innovative Companies in the World.”
+Once the youngest person to ever receive venture capital funding, Brian received his Bachelor of Commerce from the University of British Columbia at age 18, after skipping four K-12 grades.

 Brian has been recognized with many awards for his accomplishments and leadership, including: